 Dates: 8 October—20 October 2017

-The cost per person is $3100 USD.
+The cost per person for this professionally-guided journey is $3100 USD.
 Participants are responsible for their own travel arrangements to Chengdu, but we will take care of just about everything else after that!
 Send us an email at firstname.lastname@example.org to apply for this tour or for any questions you may have.

 Included in the price: